 This myoglobin is more present in muscles that need endurance, like say the ones of a duck which needs to fly over long distances, versus the ones of a chicken who is more sedentary, and therefore presents a much lighter flesh color.

-On top of the genetic reason, food is also important: a veal drinking cow milk, which is poor in iron and therefore doesn’t fix myoglobin will have a white flesh, when a veal raised outside and eating grass as well as drinking milk will have a darker flesh…
+On top of the genetic reason, food is also important: a calf drinking cow milk, which is poor in iron and therefore doesn’t fix myoglobin will have a white flesh, when a calf raised outside and eating grass as well as drinking milk will have a darker flesh…